 Try throwing something long and black over the fridge and then see what the room looks like.

 The fridge will become the elephant in the room.
 The kitchens I have seen with the black fridges DO look like they are enormous.
-Center of attention.
-My other appliances (stove, dishwasher) are the black fronts but I want the biggest one in the room to be the least conspicuous.

 I am not fond of stainless appliances.
 Would it look best if I used all black appliances amongst the white cabinets or white appliances?
 I could really use some advice.

 I'd stick with white.
 (03/20/2008)

 Stick with white appliances or stainless.
 Black is great as an accent color, but unless you plan to go "Ultra Modern" I'd not buy black appliances.
 They're a bit dated & you may tire of them.
 Since you want to incorporate black into your decorating scheme, the trick is to spread it around the kitchen in 4 or more places.
 For example, across from the black table, you could hang several pictures with black frames, a vase or planter of black in another area, maybe a set of black canisters or a utensil holder in black?
 Just spread the black around.